-Lionel Norman McCullough, now 49, was arrested in Vancouver earlier this week, and was expected to be brought back to Brandon yesterday, where he will face a number of sexual assault-related charges.
+Lionel Norman McCullough, now 49, was arrested in Vancouver earlier this week, and is expected to be brought back to Brandon today, where he will face a number of sexual assault-related charges.

 McCullough, then an employee of Child and Family Services, was convicted in 1988 of three counts of sexual assault on residents of a Brandon group home.

-The Brandon Police Service say they began a lengthy investigation into this new allegation and made extensive checks for other possible victims — eventually locating three victims, including the person making the complaint, who had allegedly been assaulted by the suspect between 1984 and 1988.
+The Brandon Police Service say they began a lengthy investigation into this new allegation and made extensive checks for other possible victims — eventually locating three victims, including the person making the complaint, who had allegedly been assaulted by the suspect between 1984–88.

 He will face charges including sexual assault, administering a noxious substance and overcoming resistance to commit an offence.